USEPA/CompTox-ToxCast-tcpl/cran-comments.md

 * There are 2 Downstream dependencies for this package.
-* toxboot: error related to increased table size in new version of tcpl. author is aware of issue (https://github.com/ericwatt/toxboot/issues/13) but package does not appear to be currently maintained
+* toxboot: error related to increased table size in new version of tcpl. author is aware of issue (https://github.com/ericwatt/toxboot/issues/13)
-* toxplot: fit_curve_tcpl function fails.
+* toxplot: fit_curve_tcpl function fails due to additional columns in tcplFit.
+			Author notified 9/10 and is aware of changes.